cloud-gov/federalist.18f.gov/pages/documentation/forms.md

 layout: page
 sidenav: documentation
 ---
-Do you need to ask questions of the people visiting your Federalist website?
-Do you need to ask for their contact info or let them give you feedback?
-You need a form.
-This page provides an overview of existing digital form tools and requirements so you can determine which best apply to your agency's situation and get started.
+Do you want to use a digital form to ask questions of the people visiting your Federalist website?
+Do you want them to fill out a form with their contact info or feedback?
+This page provides an overview of existing digital form tools and requirements so you can determine which best apply to your situation and get started.

 This pages covers:
 * [form services](#choosing-a-form-service)